Alphington - Fairfield

 Alphington - Fairfield features high concentrations of group households and lone person households, with a fairly typical median household size

 Family households constitute 60.5% of all households, including 28.8% couples with children, 23.2% couples without children, and 7.6% single parent families.
 Non-family households comprise the remaining 39.5%, with lone person households at 33.5% and group households making up 5.9%.
-The median household size is 2.3 people, which matches the Greater Melbourne average.
+The median household size is 2.3 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households